 They also dabble in Outhouses, WCs, Restrooms, Closets and Washrooms.
 Don’t mock.
 It’s the sign of a closed mind.
 What do you know about Chinese toilets?

-Few outside the country know that China had toilet paper and flushing while the rest of us were still wiping ourselves with leaves.
-Of course, only the richest Emperors could afford such luxury; common peasants had to make do with communal holes in the ground.
+Few people outside the country know that China had toilet paper and flushing while the rest of us were still wiping ourselves with leaves.
+Of course, only the Emperor could afford such luxury.
+Ordinary peasants had to make do with holes in the ground.
 Little has changed in that respect, but the government are working on it.

 References: Coming soon.